tuhouwang/WISpec/README.md

   respectively, which used to determine the color range of the output transmission loss graph, `tlmin` must less than `tlmax`.

-* `h` are the bathmetries of ocean of ocean, unit: m.
+* `h`s are the bathmetries of ocean of ocean, unit: m.

 * `n`s are the amount of environmental profile data in medium columns.